articles & information

 CONTRACT BREACHES & LEGALITY

-Some people believe dog breeder contracts are not worth the paper they are written on, BUT a contract is only worthwhile if the breeder is willing to enforce the contract for any breaches.
+Some people believe dog breeder contracts are not worth the paper they are written on, BUT a contract is only worthwhile if the breeder is willing to enforce the contract for any substantial breaches and has a contract that is legally enforceable.

-One of the cases was set as a binding precedent under the Victorian Civil and Administrative Tribunal (VCAT) whereby it was considered enough of a high profile case that it is listed on Australasian Legal Information Institute website.
+One case we are permitted to publish, was set as a binding precedent under the Victorian Civil and Administrative Tribunal (VCAT) whereby it was considered enough of a high profile case that it is listed on Australasian Legal Information Institute website.
 In this case, the buyer took out a whole generation of our bloodlines we worked so hard for, in breaching the contract.

 Case Summary: The Deputy President presiding over the matter went into detail about the case.
 The Deputy President stated that the Respondent (buyer) agreed to buy the puppy on terms which would enable the breeder (us) to have one litter of pups, which the Deputy President stated was not as part of some ambitious money making enterprise, but for the genuine purpose of developing the breed.

 The buyer also made excuses such as the dog had not come into season for several years, which was highly unlikely.
-We paid for a reproductive specialist to examine and test the dog, which was found to be completely normal.
+We paid for a reproductive specialist to examine and do tests on the dog, which was found to be completely normal.
 Shortly before mating was arranged, the buyer went and desexed the dog behind our back, further breaching the agreement.

 Deputy President acknowledged that in breaching the contract, the buyer caused heads of loss and damage to us.
 This included (1) financial loss, (2) loss of reputation due to the persons involved and what they posted on social media, (3) loss of bloodline caused by the Respondent taking out a generation, and more.

-Deputy President stated that the Respondent went to entirely "superfluous issues in which she attempted to justify her conduct"
+Deputy President stated that the Respondent (buyer) went to entirely "superfluous issues in which she attempted to justify her conduct".

 In what the Deputy President called an "appalling and blatant breach of her obligations" under the contract, the Respondent unilaterally desexed the dog, a female sold under breeding terms.